Shared Ownership

 How do I sell my shared ownership home?

-All leaseholders are required to notify us in writing of their intention to sell their share in the property.
 The purchase price payable by the new purchaser is based on the open market value of the property.
 Unless you staircase to 100%, you will only be able to sell the share of the property you currently own.
 When you sell your shared ownership lease, the new purchaser is agreeing to take on the terms and conditions within the lease.

 To commence the 'resales' process we need to obtain an open market valuation of the property and it is a condition of the lease that you pay for this valuation.